安裝中文字典英文字典辭典工具!

 - Coagulation Cascade: Pathway and Clotting Steps | Osmosis

-The coagulation cascade involves the activation of a series of clotting factors, which are proteins that are involved in blood clotting Each clotting factor is a serine protease, an enzyme that speeds up the breakdown of another protein
+The coagulation cascade involves the activation of a series of clotting factors, the proteins involved in blood clotting Each clotting factor is a serine protease, an enzyme that speeds up the breakdown of another protein

 - 16. 5D: Coagulation - Medicine LibreTexts